seth586/guides/FreeNAS/extras/torrelay.md

 ExitRelay 0
 SocksPort 0
 BandwidthRate 2500 KBits
+BandwidthBurst 10000 KBits
 MaxAdvertisedBandwidth 2500 KBits
 # Change the email address bellow and be aware that it will be published
 ContactInfo tor-operator@your-emailaddress-domain
 Log notice syslog
 ```
+2,500 Kbits = 2.5Mbps, adjust based on the lower of your maximum download and upload speed.
+So if your ISP provides 50Mbit download and
+10Mbit upload, do not use any value over 10Mbit.

 Save (Ctrl+o, ENTER) and exit (Ctrl+x)

 Set up auto updates: